WallStreetMojo

 EBITDA vs Operating Income Differences

-EBITDA vs. Operating Income – Earnings before interest, tax, depreciation, & amortization (EBITDA) are often used to find the profitability of the company.
-EBITDA is an indicator used for giving comparative analysis for various companies.
-It is one of the critical financial tools used for evaluating firms with different sizes, structures, taxes, and depreciation.
+EBITDA vs. Operating Income - Earnings before interest, tax, depreciation, & amortization (EBITDA) are often used to find the company's profitability.
+EBITDA is an indicator used for giving a comparative analysis of various companies.
+It is a critical financial tool for evaluating firms with different sizes, structures, taxes, and depreciation.

 • EBITDA = EBIT + Depreciation + Amortization.
 Or